Frequently Asked Questions

-Yes, we offer before & after school care for Preschool - 8th grade.
+Yes, we offer before & after school care for Kindergarten - 8th grade.

 What foreign languages do you offer?

-In addition to our Spanish immersion program, Spanish is taught in each of our classes from preschool through the 5th grade.
+In addition to our Spanish immersion program, Spanish is taught in each of our classes from Kindergarten through the 5th grade.
 Currently, we offer Spanish and French beginning in 8th grade with offerings of four years of Spanish and French at the high school level.
 American Sign Language was introduced in 2021.